Electoral system of New Zealand: 2011 referendum and Electoral Commission 2012 report

 Parliament is responsible for implementing any changes to the system, which has been largely unchanged since it was introduced in 1994 for the 1996 election.
 In November 2012, a private member's bill under the name of opposition Labour Party member Iain Lees-Galloway was put forward to implement the first two recommendations, but the bill was not chosen in the member's bill ballot.

 In May 2014, Judith Collins and John Key said that there was no inter-party consensus on implementing the results of the Commission, so they would not introduce any legislation.

-2021 electoral law review
+2024 electoral review

 In October 2021, the Labour government announced an independent review of New Zealand's electoral law, including aspects of the MMP system.
 The scope of the review has been set in its terms of reference.
-It is examining:
+It examined: